vinamra28/vinamra28/README.md

 - 🏢 I'm currently working at **Red Hat**
 - 🌍 I'm mostly active within the [**Tekton Community**](https://tekton.dev)
 - 🌱 Learning all about **Open Source**
--  ⚙️ Also develop Android applications
 - ⚙️ I mostly work with Golang and Cloud-Native technologies. 🚀
--  ⚙️ I also love to work with Java and NodeJs 🚀
+- ⚙️ I also love to work with Java and NodeJs and develop Android applications. 🚀

 <p float="left">
   <a href="https://golang.org/" target="_blank" >